observIQ/bindplane-agent/README.md

 #### Windows

-To install the BindPlane Agent on Windows run the Powershell command below to install the MSI with no UI.
+To install the BindPlane Agent on Windows, run the Powershell command below to install the MSI with no UI.
 ```pwsh
 msiexec /i "https://github.com/observIQ/bindplane-agent/releases/latest/download/observiq-otel-collector.msi" /quiet
 ```